-The construction of an 8-foot-wide sidepath along Cattail Way is required by the RFA recorded in Book 49405 page 156 of the County Land Records as well as prior conditions of approval; the sidepath will help to ensure the recommendations of the master plan are met.
-The prior requirement for sidewalks along both sides of all internal roadways (Condition 21e) is carried forward to the current PPS.
+Conditions 10, 11, 21d, and 33 of PPS 4-11004 include the construction of an 8-foot-wide sidepath along Cattail Way and are recommended to be carried forward in modified form to this PPS, to ensure the recommendations of the master plan remain met.
+The prior requirement for sidewalks along both sides of all internal roadways (Condition 21e) is also recommended to be carried forward.